All Episodes

 Oh, yes, they are so brave.

-But the writers quickly turn to the Times ownership of the globe, criticizing the media chain for what they contend to have been poor stewardship of the paper.
+But the writers quickly turn to the Times ownership of the Globe, criticizing the media chain for what they contend to have been poor stewardship of the paper.

-Progressively over time, since the New York Times company acquired the Boston Globe in 93, a troubling pattern of disinvestment, downsizing, outsourcing, and cost.
+Progressively, over time, since the New York Times company acquired the Boston Globe in 93, a troubling pattern of disinvestment, downsizing, outsourcing, and cost, they're accusing him of being a Republican.

-This is right out of their play.
+This is right out of their playbook.

-They're accusing Pinch Schultzberger being conservative Republican.
+They're accusing Pinch Schulzberger of being conservative Republican.

-A troubling pattern of disinvestment, downsizing, outsourcing, cost cutting has emerged.
+A troubling pattern of disinvestment, downsizing, outsourcing, cost-cutting has emerged.

 So there's panic.